All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I shake the vial accidentally?

 A brief accidental shake is unlikely to destroy the peptide entirely, but vigorous or repeated shaking can cause denaturation.
-If the solution remains clear after settling, it is likely fine.
-If it appears foamy or does not clear, the peptide may be compromised.
+If the solution remains clear after settling, it's likely fine.
+If it appears foamy or doesn't clear, the peptide may be compromised.

 Can I pre-load syringes with MOTS-c?